Edelweiss - Fotolia

 Backed by the evidence that your digital initiative has exceeded all expectations, you probably just want to roll it out organization wide and develop it further as soon as possible.
-You can already imagine the improved customer service, lower costs, greater agility, increased market share and margin and other benefits.
+You can already imagine the improvements in such value drivers as better customer service, lower costs, greater agility, increased market share and margin and other benefits.
 Time to hit the gas, right?
 Well, not so fast.

 As your organization shifts along the digital size and complexity scale, from standalone to fully integrated digital solutions, the importance of system and information architecture, as well as effective governance, must be recognized.

 Takeaway: Do not ignore the fundamentals of effective governance in the push to rapidly expand on your initial successes.

 2. See through the asymmetry of perceived success.

 Determining the right digital technology adoption strategy is incredibly complex and tricky.
 An asymmetry of perceived success is one reason why.
 This occurs when you only hear about a particular digital technology's enterprise successes, but not about any of its failures.
 The result?
 You're unlikely to realize or plan for the potential risks associated with a particular digital technology.